-PUBLIC INTEREST REVIEW FACTORS: The re-issuance of this RGP will be evaluated in accordance with 33 CFR 320-332, the Regulatory Program of the USACE, and other pertinent laws, regulations, and executive orders.
-Our evaluation will also follow the guidelines published by the U. S. Environmental Protection Agency (EPA) pursuant to Section 404(b)(1) of the CWA.
-The decision whether to authorize this RGP will be based on an evaluation of the probable impacts, including cumulative impacts, of the proposal on the public interest.
+PUBLIC INTEREST REVIEW FACTORS: The proposed RGP will be reviewed in accordance with 33 CFR 320-332, the Regulatory Program of the U.S. Army Corps of

+Engineers (USACE), and other pertinent laws, regulations, and executive orders.
+Our evaluation will also follow the guidelines published by the U.S. Environmental Protection Agency pursuant to Section 404(b)(1) of the CWA.
+The decision whether to authorize this RGP will be based on an evaluation of the probable impact, including cumulative impact, of the proposal on the public interest.
 That decision will reflect the national concerns for both protection and utilization of important resources.
 The benefits that reasonably may be expected to accrue from the proposal must be balanced against its reasonably foreseeable detriments.
 All factors that may be relevant to the proposal will be considered, including its cumulative effects.
 Among the factors addressed are conservation, economics, aesthetics, general environmental concerns, wetlands, historic properties, fish and wildlife values, flood hazards, floodplain values, land use, navigation, shore erosion and accretion, recreation, water supply and conservation, water quality, energy needs, safety, food and fiber production, mineral needs, considerations of property ownership, and, in general, the needs and welfare of the people.

-The USACE is soliciting comments from the public; federal, state, and local agencies and officials; Indian Tribes; and other interested parties in order to consider and evaluate the impacts of this proposed activity.
-Any comments received will be considered by the USACE in determining whether to issue, issue with modifications or conditions, or deny a permit for this proposal.
+The USACE is soliciting comments from the public; federal, state, and local agencies and officials; Indian Tribes; and other interested parties in order to consider and evaluate the impacts of this proposal.
+Any comments received will be considered by the USACE in determining whether to adopt the proposed RGP.
 To make this decision, comments are used to assess impacts on endangered species, historic properties, water quality, general environmental effects, and the other public interest factors listed above.
 Comments are used in the preparation of an Environmental Assessment and/or an Environmental Impact Statement pursuant to the National Environmental Policy Act.
-Comments are also used to determine the need for a public hearing and to determine the overall public interest of the proposed activity.
+Comments are also used to determine the need for a public hearing and to determine the overall public interest of the proposal.

-STATE WATER QUALITY CERTIFICATION: Concurrent with USACE processing of this Department of the Army application, the TCEQ is reviewing this application under Section 401 of the Clean Water Act, and Title 30, Texas Administrative Code Section 279.1-13 to determine if the work would comply with State water quality standards.
+STATE WATER QUALITY CERTIFICATION: Actions under this RGP require certification from TCEQ for work within the state of Texas that is subject to Section 404 of the Clean Water Act.
+Concurrently with the processing of this Department of the Army proposal, the TCEQ is reviewing this proposal under Section 401 of the Clean Water Act, and Title 31, Texas Administrative Code Section 279.1-.13 to determine if the work authorized by this RGP would comply with State water quality standards.
 By virtue of an agreement between the USACE and the TCEQ, this public notice is also issued for the purpose of advising all known interested persons that there is pending before the TCEQ a decision on water quality certification under such act.
-Any comments concerning this application may be submitted to the Texas Commission on Environmental Quality, 401 Coordinator, MSC-150, P.O.
+Any comments concerning the application may be submitted to the Texas Commission on Environmental Quality, 401 Coordinator, MSC-150, P.O.
 Box 13087, Austin, Texas 78711-3087.
 The public comment period extends 30 days from the date of publication of this notice.
-A copy of the public notice with a description of the work is made available for review in the TCEQ's Austin Office.
-The TCEQ may conduct a public meeting to consider all comments concerning water quality if requested in writing.
-A request for a public meeting must contain the following information: the name, mailing address, application number, or other recognizable reference to the application; a brief description of the interest of the requestor, or of persons represented by the requestor; and a brief description of how the application, if granted, would adversely affect such interest.
+A copy of the public notice with the proposed RGP is made available for review in the TCEQ's Austin Office.
+The complete application must be reviewed in the USACE's office.
+The TCEQ may conduct a public hearing to consider all comments concerning water quality if requested in writing.
+A request for a public hearing must contain the following information: the name, mailing address, application number, or other recognizable reference to the application; a brief description of the interest of the requestor, or of persons represented by the requestor; and a brief description of how the application, if granted, would adversely affect such interest.